Athletic organizations now realize how climate change and global warming may negatively impact games and sporting events around the world.

 From the winter games to the Olympics, shortened seasons due to extreme weather may cause the suspension or canceling of gaming events, leading to loss of billions of dollars.

-It’s no surprise that today most of these international sports organization now look to sustainable technology and renewable energy generation in part to save money but also and most importantly, to combat a warming climate.
+It’s no surprise that today most of these international organizations now look to sustainable technology and renewable energy generation in part to save money but also and most importantly, to combat a warming climate.

 The Staples Center, home of both the National Hockey League’s Los Angeles Kings and the National Basketball Associations Los Angeles Clippers and Lakers, installed a 364 kW rooftop solar plant back in 2008.